|Notice the man on the left wearing a kilt for formal night. We’ve done our best with the clothes we have on hand.|

-A few hours ago we docked at the port of Brisbane, Australia.
-We’ve decide not to get off the ship.
-Unless there’s something particularly appealing to us we don’t care to get off at typical shopping ports.
+A few hours ago, we arrived in Brisbane Harbour, Australia.
+We chose not to leave the ship.
+Unless there’s something particularly appealing to us, we don’t care to get off at typical shopping ports.

 The one hour shuttle ride each way held little appeal nor did the drop off point at the largest shopping area in Brisbane.
-The only transportation available was the roundtrip shuttle at US $50 AU $65 per couple.
+The only means of transportation available was the round trip shuttle for US$50 AU 65 per couple.

 We weren’t interested in spending $50 to go shopping.
-We decided to wait until we arrive in other ports to explore with a little more freedom to pick and choose what appeals to us.
+We decided to wait until we arrive in other ports to explore with a little more freedom to pick and choose what we like.

 We’re not traveling for bragging rights.
-We’re traveling to experience the people, culture, sights and scenes that most appeal to us.
-The remainder of the time, we’re thoroughly enjoying ourselves, me, writing to YOU now, Tom engaged in his usual browsing and researching.
+We travel to discover the people, culture, sights and scenes we love the most.
+The rest of the time, we are really having fun, me, writing to YOU now, Tom engaged in his usual browsing and searching.

-At 1 pm, we’re going to see a “guy movie, “The Nice Guys” when so often we watch movies that appeal to my tastes.
-Neither of us cares for comic book character or cartoons, fantasy, zombies and vampires.
-Tom doesn’t like science fiction or futuristic type movies but often watches them with me.
-Its my turn to coalesce when I don’t like movies about the 50’s, 60’s or 70’s.
-Go figure.
+At 1:00 pm, we’re going to see a “guy movie, “The Nice Guys” when so often we watch movies that appeal to my tastes.
+Neither one of us cares about cartoon characters or cartoons, fantasy, zombies or vampires.
+Tom doesn’t like science fiction or futurist films, but he often watches them with me.
+It’s my turn to coalesce when I don’t like movies about the 50’s, 60’s or 70’s.